Vortex936/my_project_cxx/README.md

  #### Setting up Clangd in VSCode

+Clangd is LLVM's intellisense daemon.

+If Clangd shows errors that do not appear when you build your workspace, follow this instruction to possibly fix it.

 For Clangd to function better, it is recommended to add the following lines to your `settings.js`.
 (Open it by pressing Ctrl + Shift + P or ⌘ + Shift + P to open the run menu, then type "settings json" and you should see the option `Preferences: Open User Settings (JSON)`).

 ##### Linux